When Married Women Were Banned from the Olympics (and What They Did About It)

 A Reflection on Progress

 The exclusion of married women from the ancient Olympics highlights the gender dynamics of the time.
 Yet, the stories of women like Callipateira and Cynisca show resilience and a desire to break barriers.
-Today, women compete in nearly every Olympic sport, a testament to the progress made over centuries.
+They didn’t accept exclusion quietly.
+They found ways around the rules, challenged the system, and forced their way into history.

 Sources: